durbank/durbank.github.io/cv/resume-clim.md

 *Help businesses from a wide range of sectors (e.g. transportation, retail, energy, financial services, etc.) to understand their unique risks and impacts due to climate change.*

-- Spearhead research and development of advanced methodologies and tools to quantify physical climate hazards such as drought, heat waves, and extreme precipitation events
+- Spearheaded research and development of advanced methodologies and tools to quantify physical climate hazards such as drought, heat waves, and extreme precipitation events
+- Played a pivotal role in shaping AccuWeather's long-term climate science strategy and guided the development of new product features and services
-- Conduct in-depth analysis of climate modeling, producing probabilistic assessments of climate change risk to support decision-making processes for various stakeholders
+- Conducted in-depth analysis of climate modeling, producing probabilistic assessments of climate change risk to support decision-making processes for various stakeholders
-- Perform custom climate risk assessments for clients, summarizing findings and recommendations in final reports
+- Generated custom climate risk assessment reports and recommendations for clients
-- Collaborate with cross-functional teams to integrate climate science into AccuWeather's suite of products and services, ensuring the delivery of accurate and actionable information to clients and users
+- Collaborated with cross-functional teams to integrate climate science into AccuWeather's suite of products and services, ensuring the delivery of accurate and actionable information to clients and users
-- Act internally as a subject matter expert, advising teams on proper data management and statistical analysis for climate related data
+- Acted internally as a subject matter expert, advising teams on proper data management and statistical analysis for climate related data
-- Communicate with clients and the general public as a climate science expert, representing AccuWeather at conferences, industry events, and media engagements
+- Communicated with clients and the general public as a climate science expert, representing AccuWeather at conferences, industry events, and media engagements

-<br/><br/>
-<br/><br/>

 `Sept 2016–July 2022`
 **Climate Research Scientist: University of Utah**